 Emily Goddard graduated from Ecole Philippe Gaulier, Paris in 2010, supported by the Ian Potter Cultural Trust and Empire Theatres Bursary.
 Recent theatre credits include Noises Off, The Boy at The Edge of Everything & Elling (MTC), Angels in America & The Lonely Wolf (Dirty Pretty Theatre), You Got Older & Glory Dazed (Red Stitch), Inner Voices (Red Line/Old Fitz), Mess (The Bush, London/UK National tour), The Unspoken Word is Joe (Brisbane Festival/MKA), Moth (Arena), The Walls (Attic/Erratic), Peer Gynt (Four Larks) and Os Pequenos Nadas (Ultimo Comboio Teatro, Barcelona).
 Screen credits include Newton's Law, Twentysomething, This Week, Live, Cracks, Shyness is Nice and The Dating Ring.
-Emily has been nominated for three Green Room Awards for Outstanding Female Actor, most recently for This is Eden premiered at HotHouse Theatre in 2015 followed by two Melbourne seasons in 2017/18 at Fortyfive Downstairs, supported by Creative Victoria and The Australia Council.
-It will tour nationally and internationally from 2018.
+Emily has been nominated for three Green Room Awards for Outstanding Female Actor, most recently for This is Eden.

 Susie Dee – Director/Co-devisor